-Now that we are comfortable with Business Groups, we turn our attention to Item records.
+Now that we are comfortable with business groups, we turn our attention to item records.

 Item Record Detail

-The other key section for all Items is the GL Accounts section.
-This is where you can set the income account, and also the Payment Priority.
-Payment Priority tells the system where this Item falls in priority in case the customer doesn’t include enough money when they pay.
-For example, best practices would dictate that membership Items should always be marked Priority 1 so any payment is applied there first if the payment doesn’t cover all the Items on the sales order.
+The other key section for all Items is the general ledger accounts section.
+This is where you set the income account and the payment priority.
+Payment priority tells the system where this item falls in priority in case the customer does not include enough money during payment.
+For example, best practices would dictate that membership items should always be marked “Priority 1”, so any payment is applied there first if the payment does not cover all the Items on the sales order.

 Revenue deferral behavior is set at the Item level as well.
 Fonteva can recognize revenue:

-- Immediately, if the Defer Revenue checkbox is unchecked.
+- Immediately, if the Defer Revenue checkbox is unchecked

-- Over time, customarily used in Memberships to allocate money over a full year.
+- Over time, customarily used in Memberships to allocate money over a full year

-- As of a certain date, usually used with events to recognize revenue the last day of the event).
+- As of a certain date, usually used with events to recognize revenue the last day of the event)

 Item Record Related Lists

-- Renewal Paths can help you move members from one member type to another over time.
+- Renewal paths can help you move members from one member type to another over time

-- Badge Workflows tell the system to assign badges to new or renewing members so they can access different Items or content online.
+- Badge workflows tell the system to assign badges to new or renewing members so they can access different Items or content online

 In our next post, we’ll talk more in-depth about Data Flow in Fonteva, specifically starting with Sales orders.
 This is where Business Groups and Items come together to generate downstream receipts and transactions.
-Stay with us next month to get a good look at how Items and Business Groups work together every day.